 Those matters not subject to pre or post dispute resolution clauses will be filed in court.
 NYS courts adopted a presumptive Alternative Dispute Resolution (ADR) program.
 What that means is that all cases filed in NYS courts will be subject to individual court rules that require the parties to use an ADR process early in the filing of the case.
 Even courts that have not adopted a presumptive ADR program will develop case management programs to address the influx of cases.
 These case management programs will include many aspects of ADR.

-On June 16, 2020, join Pasich LLP Partner Peter A. Halprin and other panelists for a webinar hosted by the New York State Bar Association that will discuss the above and related issues.
+On June 16, 2020, join a Pasich attorney and other panelists for a webinar hosted by the New York State Bar Association that will discuss the above and related issues.

 CLE credit is available.
 Sign up at https://nysba.org/events/as-businesses-reopen-the-lawsuits-begin-the-landscape-for-the-post-covid-deluge-of-lawsuits-the-intersection-of-insurance-and-using-adr-for-expedited-resolution-webinar/